noahehall/multicloud/multicloud.md

 - throughput: statistical storage measurement used to measure the performance associated with reading large sequential data files.
   - Large files, such as video files, must be read from beginning to end.
   - operations are measured in megabytes per second (MB/s).

+#### Onpremise capacity calculations

+- raw: what you pay for and used calculate the operating costs and data center requirements.
+  - The net usable capacity will vary by manufacturer and by individual system.
+- formatted: raw capacity - hardware failure protection overhead, drive formatting, and operating system overhead.
+  - Hardware failure protection overhead: aka hardware or software redundant array of independent disks (RAID)
+    - protects the data if hardware or a drive fails by creating checksum protection for the data
+    - Depending on the protection level, this can amount 15%–50% overhead
+  - Formatting and operating system overhead: The operating system is then added to the system, which further reduces the available capacity 1%–5%
+- allocated: formatted capacity - data protection services, such as snapshots, and add space for performance overhead
+  - Snapshots can consume more space than your actual data
+  - systems require additional space for operation overhead, especially for write operations.
+- actual: business requirements + allocated:

 ### storage types